College Football News Preview 2020: Previewing, predicting, and looking ahead to the Pitt Panthers season with what you need to know.

 CFN in 60 Video: Pitt Panthers Preview

 – Kenny Pickett only seems like he has been around since the Johnny Majors – sky point – era.
-The senior quarterback has been fine, and he threw for a lot of yards – close to 3,100 – but he only threw 13 touchdown passes with nine picks, while not doing all that much for the running game.
+The senior quarterback has been fine, and he threw for a lot of yards – close to 3,100 – but he only tossed 13 touchdown passes with nine picks while not doing all that much for the running game.
 However, he can get hot, throwing for over 300 yards five times including in three of the last four games.

 He’s still the guy, but sophomore Nick Patti is a decent backup who could push for work, and Arizona State transfer Joey Yellen is coming in – even though he’s most likely in the mix for the 2021 starting job.

 Leading receiver Maurice Ffrench is done, but senior Taysir Mack is a solid veteran who can be the new No. 1 guy, and there’s enough talent coming back to be okay.
 The addition of Florida transfer tight end Lucas Krull could be a huge help to fill the hole.